-Established December 7, 1989, KGHR Navajo Public Radio 91.3 FM is a powerful 100,000 WATTS radio station licensed and located at Greyhills Academy.
+Established December 7, 1989, KGHR Native Public Radio 91.3 FM is a powerful 100,000 WATTS radio station licensed and located at Greyhills Academy.
 KGHR has been serving the Tuba City, the Navajo Nation, and surrounding communities for nearly 30 years.
 KGHR is committed to providing quality information, news, entertainment, and programming with a focus of promoting and preserving Navajo/Dine Culture.
 KGHR is the oldest non-commercial radio station on the Navajo Nation.
 KGHR is a public service of Greyhills Academy.

 Governing Board meetings are held on every first Wednesday of the month and announcements are posted through various GAHS media outlets and KGHR.